 If you are looking for information on how to become an LPC in Hawaii, please read further for important details that will help.
 Professional counselors (school and mental health focuses) are licensed in Hawaii.
 These professional roles require education in the form of a Master’s degree.
 Though state licensing is not an inherent requirement for rehabilitation counselors, many of these counselors have seen the benefits of procuring a state license when eligible for the license.
 For more information on a Counselor Master’s degree, please click here.

-Future Counselor: For Hawaii High School Student or High School Graduate
+Future LPC: For Hawaii High School Student or High School Graduate